 In many cases, these chronic conditions require lifelong care and treatment.

-Hypotonia may also be caused by genetic conditions.
-Some of these conditions include:
+Hypotonia can also be caused by genetic conditions.
+These conditions include:

 - Down syndrome